 UL 44 – Thermoset Insulated Wire and Cable

 UL 1277 – Electrical Power and Control Tray Cable

 UL Requirements for Sunlight Resistance and Direct Bury

 IEEE 1202 (70K BTU/Hr) Vertical Tray Flame Test – FT4 Canadian Equivalent

 CSA 22.3 for -40 Cold Bend – 35 Cold Impact Requirements

 Border States Stocks and Cuts Tray Cable

-Border States offers a suite of services and solutions, including but not limited too: wire and cable cut-to-length and paralleling, specialized wire and cable reels, wire and cable scrap services, wire and cable pulling heads, and cable management programs.
+Border States is authorized to stock these cables in all locations.
+We offer a suite of services and solutions, including but not limited to: wire and cable cut-to-length and paralleling, specialized wire and cable reels, wire and cable scrap services, wire and cable pulling heads, and cable management programs.
 Learn more about our custom wire services here.

 Call and let us help meet all of your product and solution needs (866-483-7289).

 This article was originally published on April 26, 2017.
 It was updated and republished on May 18, 2021.